Easy Huevos Rancheros

 Huevos Rancheros – the Ultimate Breakfast

 The name “Huevos Rancheros” translates to “rancher’s eggs”, where the recipe originated and served on farms.
-Eggs are traditionally fried and served with classic refried beans over corn tortillas then smothered in zesty ranchero sauce and fresh salsa.
+Eggs are traditionally fried and served over corn tortillas then smothered in zesty ranchero sauce and fresh salsa.
+Refried beans were sometimes served on the side.

 Even though it’s a traditional recipe, there are many ways you can alter it to your own tastes, by cooking the eggs differently or varying up your toppings and accompaniments.